NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 that you want to query for, and, optionally you can include less and/or more specific prefixes.

-Since these are JSON endpoints, let's use ``curl`` to query them, if you have ``jq`` installed, you can pipe the output of curl into it.
+Since these are JSON endpoints, let's use ``curl`` to query them.
+If you have ``jq`` installed, you can pipe the output of curl into it.
 Do not worry if you don't have ``jq``, just leave out the ``| jq .`` part. ``jq`` is only used here to format the JSON output, there's no filtering or transformation going